estellederrien/vue-python-data-science-starter-2/README.md

 10-05-2020 : Added Multilanguage support in 3 hours using this vue.js module : https://www.npmjs.com/package/vue-translate-plugin

-09-28-2020 , The commercial version is available there :  https://solvgraph.herokuapp.com/ ,Please allow from 2 months to 2 years of developpement for a really nice app...
-Devs steps are adding a great flask middleware, IP and SESSIONS controlled DEMO limited times, making it easy and good looking, adding MonGoDb, and users sessions , Cruds, drag and drop, Google Login, multiples regressions cases , Multiple languages, and way much more .
-I'm looking to collab with 1 or more high level linear solver Dev too, please call.

 09-23-2020 Set the Python Pulp Lowbounds and Upbounds after the initialization : https://stackoverflow.com/questions/7728313/python-pulp-using-with-matrices -> add it to the app

-09-18-2020 : Next dev steps : Any item or constraint change will call the Dr Mitchell pulp linear solver in realtime with a realtime nice display (Using a small debounce) + Images uploading of course and items crud , yahoo !

 09-10-2020 : This project is now called SolvGraph, and hosted on another private depot , I will provide a link in the next days for app testing also available on my website : www.applicationsH.club.

-08-25-2020 : I will also add Gurobi.
-The back end currently looks ugly, but I will create a convert function, who will convert the front end json data to the well known list( decisions variables ) and dictionnaries ( constraints etc ...) needed by pulp <br>

-08-23-2020 : Building the fully parametrable LP builder is way harder than I thought !
-So , I will first produce 8 statics commons linear programs examples (Fuel Blends, Productions...), and limit the dynamic L.P builder to 1 component, untill it works !
-The dynamic L.P builder needs a hard data engineering process including dynamically named variables, eventually using (exec()) ,etc ...<br><br>
-08-22-2020 :  Currently studying how to make the food cost minimizer all dynamic and manageable from the front end, it is hard.
-It is the pulp_minimize_cost_1 function in app.py.
-N constraints or ingredients should be added from the front end...
-The  linear solver back end has to "understand it " automatically, it is the main difficulty of this linear solver starter.